RyanMcEntire/node-scripts/README.md

 ### Generate Task List

-Generate a month-long daily task list template.md using the
+Generate a month-long daily task list template.md

 Adjust arguments for the month and year in the [create organizer markdown file](create_organizer_markdown_file.js)